bfrangi/bfrangi.github.io/projects.markdown

 Authors: **B. Frangi**\
 Description:
-- Developed a simulation of to compute the transmission coefficient for an arbitrary 1D potential using the propagation matrix method.
+- Developed a simulation using `Python` to compute the transmission coefficient for an arbitrary 1D potential using the propagation matrix method.

 <br>